Children's Health Insurance Program (CHIP)

 Specifically, the ACA will streamline income-based rules and systems for processing Medicaid and CHIP applications and renewals for most individuals.
 Eligibility, enrollment, and renewal processes will be modernized using approaches pioneered at the state level.

 CHIP is not an entitlement, but rather an optional program in which states may elect to participate.
 The program provides states with flexibility and additional funds to cover low-income, uninsured children.
 Those federal funds are capped; when a state’s CHIP funds are spent, no more are available (with some exceptions).
 This differs from Medicaid, which, as an entitlement, requires the state to enroll all qualified applicants and allows the state to draw down federal funds to help cover any enrollees beyond its budgeted projection.

 Because nearly 65 percent of family physicians participate in Medicaid and provide care for children, AAFP members have a major stake in ensuring CHIP remains a viable and useful means for providing care to at-risk children.
 For that reason, the AAFP will continue to participate in the debate and discussion surrounding the program’s improvements and modifications.

-Joint Letter to Congressional Leaders on CHIP Funding - February 26, 2015(25 page PDF)
+Joint Letter to Congress Leadership Urging CHIP Refunding - January 10, 2018(2 page PDF)

-AAFP Letter to MACPAC Providing Comments on CHIP - December 19, 2014(5 page PDF)
+AAFP Letter to Speak Ryan and Minority Leader Pelosi on CHIP Reauthorization - November 2, 2017(2 page PDF)

 Didn't find what you were looking for?
 Search the Children's Health Insurance Program document archive.